 Vital role of surface for tennis grass court

-Every tennis player knows that the surface of the tennis court affects the game.
+Every tennis player knows that the surface of the tennis grass court affects the game.
 Every surface has its properties which take an effect on the game.
 Types of surfaces may include clay courts, grass courts.

 The clay materials are in fact a combination of rock, rubber and numerous types of plastics.
 Clay courts are constant and smooth, though they’re the most expensive and require maintenance.
 Than it was, grass is popular for tennis courts.
 Grass courts are assembled using artificial grass, but flattened out.
 Like clay courts, grass requires maintenance.
 Major tournaments used to be played on grass boards, but Wimbledon is now the only one played on grass boards.